 The Yomiuri Group's Integrated Management

 The Yomiuri Giants have been positioned as a core business of the Yomiuri Group, which boasts Japan's largest-circulation newspaper, the Yomiuri Shimbun, and the commercial broadcasting key station Nippon Television Network.
 This integrated management structure of newspaper, television, and baseball team created an overwhelming media dominance unseen among other professional baseball teams.
-The Yomiuri Shimbun prominently featured Giants game results and player information in its pages, while Nippon Television secured exclusive prime-time broadcasting of Giants games.
-Through this structure, the Giants functioned not merely as a professional baseball team but as an advertising vehicle for the entire Yomiuri Group, simultaneously driving newspaper sales and television ratings.
+The Yomiuri Shimbun prominently featured Yomiuri game results and player information in its pages, while Nippon Television secured exclusive prime-time broadcasting of Yomiuri games.
+Through this structure, the Yomiuri functioned not merely as a professional baseball team but as an advertising vehicle for the entire Yomiuri Group, simultaneously driving newspaper sales and television ratings.
 Even when other teams' parent companies had media operations, none could match the influence of the Yomiuri Group, which controlled both a national newspaper and a key broadcasting station.
 This integrated management structurally undermined the neutrality of professional baseball reporting.

-Giants-Centric Broadcasting
+Yomiuri-Centric Broadcasting

-From the 1960s through the early 2000s, terrestrial television baseball broadcasts were almost entirely monopolized by Giants games.
-Led by Nippon Television, commercial broadcasters competed to air Giants home and away games, while opportunities for Pacific League games to receive national broadcast coverage were extremely limited.
-In the 1980s, over 100 Giants night games were broadcast annually, while Pacific League national terrestrial broadcasts were virtually nonexistent outside the Japan Series.
+From the 1960s through the early 2000s, terrestrial television baseball broadcasts were almost entirely monopolized by Yomiuri games.
+Led by Nippon Television, commercial broadcasters competed to air Yomiuri home and away games, while opportunities for Pacific League games to receive national broadcast coverage were extremely limited.
+In the 1980s, over 100 Yomiuri night games were broadcast annually, while Pacific League national terrestrial broadcasts were virtually nonexistent outside the Japan Series.
 This broadcasting disparity had a severe impact on Pacific League teams' name recognition and fan acquisition.
 The lack of television exposure directly led to decreased sponsor revenue, weakening the financial foundations of Pacific League teams.
-Consequently, the Pacific League's financial crisis, symbolized by the dissolution of the Kintetsu Buffaloes, was also a structural consequence of the Giants-centric broadcasting system.
+Consequently, the Pacific League's financial crisis, symbolized by the dissolution of the Kintetsu Buffaloes, was also a structural consequence of the Yomiuri-centric broadcasting system.
 The disparity in broadcasting rights fees cemented the revenue gap between the Central and Pacific Leagues, hindering the overall development of NPB.

 Information Control and Public Opinion